 That means it's also possible to use Apple AirPods or AirPods Pro with an Android phone like any other pair of Bluetooth earphones.

 The pairing process isn't quite as visually pleasing or convenient as using your AirPods Pro with an iPhone, but it's still simple enough, and once connected you don't lose too many features.
-Or at least, non of the important ones.
+Or at least, none of the important ones.

 Here's how to connect your Apple AirPods or AirPods Pro to an Android device and the features they offer.